moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/README.md

 - [Monitoring, Logging and Runtime security (20%)](6-monitoring-logging-runtime-security/)

 #### [Exam style questions](7-mock-exam-questions)

-- We have added some practice questions for you guys here
-- Keep in mind these are not an exact copy of exam questions rather they are guidance for you to follow based on our K8s learning and experiences.

 #### [Are you preparing for the CKA/CKAD?](8-preparing-for-CKA-CKAD?)

 - Here are a list of online resources to help you pass the CKA/CKAD exams so that you can go for the CKS (as the CKA is a prerequisite for the CKS)